Secret spots, hidden gems, and fun things to do! We’re spilling our top secret information on living in Hong Kong.

 27. Get a discount on transport

-We bet even some locals wouldn’t know about this one: MTR fare savers.
+We bet even some locals living in Hong Kong wouldn’t know about this secret: MTR fare savers.
 There are these machines dotted around Hong Kong near certain MTR stations (not actually inside MTR stations though, mind), where you can simply wave your Octopus Card over the reader and get a $2 discount on your next MTR journey from the nearby stop. $2 isn’t a lot, but if you accumulate that… Well, you can probably save up for a meal or two (or more).
 Can’t complain, really.
-Oh, and here’s the website that contains all the places with these fare savers around—thank us later.
+Oh, and here’s the website that contains all the places with these fare savers around – thank us later.

 28. Discover lesser-known parts of town

 Don’t be afraid to venture out of the Island and Lantau areas!
 We know lots of you tend to stay near your havens on Hong Kong Island and DB (and honestly, we don’t blame you), but there are also many gems in Kowloon and New Territories that are worth exploring.
 And (gasp) they go beyond hiking trails and the street markets.
-For starters, our insiders’ guide to Hung Hom and Wong Tai Sin should get you going in the right direction.
+For starters, our insiders’ guide to Hung Hom, Wong Tai Sin, and Kowloon Tong should get you in the right direction.

 29. Get to know the thriving arts scene

 There are loads going on in the arts scene, and they always deserve more attention.
 Whether it’s art galleries or creative courses, you’ll be able to get a dose of art and culture in Hong Kong.
 Also, don’t forget to subscribe to HK Phil, Hong Kong Sinfonietta and HKMoA, as they are some of the most active cultural organisations in the city.

 30. Support local brands